 - Riverhill Himalayan Gardens - these delighful gardens have nice footpaths taking you to a walled garden with Himalayan-inspired grass-sculpted terraces and a large pond with fountains.
 It is located just to the south of Knole Park near Sevenoaks.

 - Ightham Mote - this medieval moated manor house in Sevenoaks is surrouned by woodland, gardens and parkland.
+It's located close to the pretty village of Shipbourne which is one of the most expensive places to live in the country.

 - Chartwell House - the family home and garden of Sir Winston Churchill in Westerham, Kent